I am frequently asked, “How can I stay motivated through different career stages”?

-While we may desire a formula for maintaining a consistent level of motivation for our work, we are human, and motivation fluctuates naturally.
+While we may desire a formula for maintaining a consistent level of motivation for our work and career lives, we are human, and motivation fluctuates naturally.

 Consider the following.